monarch-initiative/GENO-ontology/README.md

 This repository holds the GENO ontology, which can be found in the **OWL file [here](src/ontology/geno.owl)**.

 A review of the modeling and use cases supported by GENO is can be found in the **slide deck [here](https://github.com/monarch-initiative/GENO-ontology/blob/develop/docs/GENO_Overview(2017-02-24).pptx)**.

+A detailed example of how GENO can be used to represent a complex Drosophila genotype is described in the **document [here](https://docs.google.com/document/d/15U4sDU8Hd_lSZJZJl8NywleNxHcX7wfnoT8j316STQo/edit#)**.

 -----------------